FIL2900 – Major - Philosophy of Science

 Recommended previous knowledge

-12 double sessions which will be a combination of seminars and lectures.
+6 double sessions with lectures and 6 double sessions with seminars.
 The course has the following compulsory tuition activities:

-- a draft for the components in the portfolio
+- A draft for the components in the portfolio (see Canvas for deadlines).

 All the activities must be completed and judged satisfactory in order to be able to take the exam.

-A portfolio exam of 10-12 pages in total.
+A portfolio exam of 10-12 pages in total which consists of 2 essays of 5-6 pages each, literature list and footnotes not included.
 You submit the portfolio in Inspera within the given deadline.
 Supervision will be given.

 Use of sources and citation